Rosewarne, d/b/a Crossroads Imports v Dyktor

 Date of decision: February 26, 1985

-FACTS: The employer discharged claimant in anticipation of the claimant’s projected departure.
+FACTS: The employer discharged Claimant in anticipation of Claimant’s projected departure.

 DECISION: Claimant is not disqualified for voluntary leaving.

-RATIONALE: The court, agreeing with Miller v Visiting Nurses Association, 1978 BR 54326, stated that notice of an employee’s intention to quit is a benefit to the employer.
+RATIONALE: The court, agreeing with Miller v Visiting Nurses Association, unpublished opinion of the Michigan Employment Security Board of Review, issued July 27, 1978 (Docket No. 1978 BR 54326), stated that notice of an employee’s intention to quit is a benefit to the employer.
 Thus, it makes no sense to discourage this practice by allowing the employer the prerogative of deciding the employee’s last date.
 “This court is merely acknowledging notions of fundamental fairness … The giving of notice … is appropriate behavior by an employee.
 Such behavior should not be penalized with a loss of expected wages.”

 Digest Author: Board of Review (view original digest here)